 One-way (fluid exits but doesn't return)

-A directional binding where OPC A's Tag points to OPC B's Bind value (or vice versa), but only one direction needs to match.
+A directional binding where OPC A's Tag points to OPC B's Bind value, but only one direction needs to match.

 🖱️ OPC Connectivity Bullets and Hover Popup